Pence hires outside legal counsel

 “The vice president is focused entirely on his duties and promoting the president’s agenda and looks forward to a swift conclusion of this matter,” Pence spokesman Jarrod Agen said in a statement.

 Cullen previously served as Virginia attorney general and U.S. attorney for the Eastern District of Virginia.
+He also served as special counsel to Virginia Sen. Paul Trible during the Iran-Contra investigation and was a member of former President George W. Bush’s legal team during the 2000 Florida recount, according to his official biography.

 Most Read Stories